 Probation revocation proceedings occur due to a probationer allegedly violating one, or more, of the conditions of probation.
 The consequences of probation revocation proceedings can be severe, including the extension of the probation period and the court revoking probation and sentencing the defendant to a term of imprisonment.
 Additionally, many probationers are placed on probation after receiving a Suspended Imposition of Sentence (SIS) in the underlying criminal matter.

 Many defendants view an SIS favorably because it does not result in a conviction on the defendant’s record, but this is only true if the defendant successfully completes his probation.
-If, however, the defendant’s probation is revoked, then the sentence will be imposed, and the defendant’s record will show a conviction.
+If, however, the defendant’s probation is revoked, then the sentence could be imposed, and the defendant’s record will show a conviction.
 Such a conviction can result in the loss of employment, an inability to obtain a loan, and may negatively impact a vast array of family-law matters.
-Contact an attorney at the Zolman Law Firm in St. Louis today to ensure that you attain the best result in your probation revocation matter.
+Contact an attorney at Zolman Law Firm today to ensure that you attain the best result in your probation revocation matter.

 Two Types of Probation

 In Missouri, the two primary types of probation include (1) probation that is court-supervised and (2) probation that is supervised by the state board of probation and parole, or a private probation provider.
 Court-supervised probation, more commonly referred to as bench probation, is probation that is merely supervised by the court.
 In court-supervised probation cases, a judge orders that the defendant complete a period of probation, and the judge imposes certain conditions of probation.
 Examples of these probation conditions may include prohibiting the probationer from having contact with victims, from incurring any additional criminal charges, and from entering an establishment that sells primarily alcohol.
 Court-supervised probation is a more passive form of probation in that, unlike state or private probation, there is not a person actively supervising the probationer during the probation period.